BrandevCode/BrandonChanWebsite/_posts/artwork/2020-09-26-NightCoding.md

 ---

 ## Project Goal
 The main reason I wanted to make this animation was to show others that I can animate.
-I have many animation projects, but never one that I completed.
-The other reason is that I did not have anything to put for the "Programming" thumbnail on the homepage.
-You can check it out there now.
+I have many animation projects, but never one that I completed so I was very determined to finish this one.
+Another reason is to give people a peak into what my work life is like.
+Usually looks like this (maybe minus it being night time).
+The last reason is that I did not have anything to put for the "Programming" thumbnail on this websites homepage.
+You can check it out there now!

 ## Reference Video
 It has been a while since I have drawn anything.
 So to speed up the process, I filmed myself in order to get the angle and key poses for my movements.